 My Seated Workout Routine (VR Fitness Games and Apps)

-This is my actual seated workout routine, which took about 3 months to build up to.
+This is my actual seated workout routine and it took about 3 months to build up to.

 I’ll go into more detail about the games/apps later, but for now, here’s what it looks like:

 |Meta Quest Game/App||Price||Est. Time||Purpose|